zvzz/remote-api-sdk/README.md

  * api_contoller.php - API endpoint.
  * api_model.php - data access function you will need to extend.

-####Integrtaion
+####Integration
 To integrate your inventory system into [12go.asia](https://12go.asia) you will have to extend API calls on your side, generate API key and send it to 12Go.
 You may simply place our 2 files to where you planned to have an API endpoint. **api_controller.php** file checks HTTP(s) requests, and calls certain data access functions.
-These functions are in the **api_model.php** file and all you havce to do is to add specific code to access your database.
+These functions are in the **api_model.php** file and all you have to do is to add specific code to access your database.

 For security, we have no access to this code.